It is essential that oil and gas are accurately weighed or measured when sold and delivered

 The M mark may be found on the tanker's data plate and indicates that the equipment it is attached to has been manufactured in accordance with legal metrology requirements.
 The year of manufacture appears next to the M. The M mark follows the UKCA or CE mark.

-Also found on the data plate is the approved body number that indicates which organisation examined and approved the equipment as being in accordance with all manufacturing and accuracy requirements.
+Also found on the data plate is the approved or notified body number that indicates which organisation examined and approved the equipment as being in accordance with all manufacturing and accuracy requirements.

 The requalification sticker indicates that the equipment has been repaired or adjusted since it was manufactured, to maintain manufacturing and accuracy requirements.
 The examples below are those used by, respectively, inspectors, approved verifiers and approved manufacturers.